-The total allocation for the Re-Grow Program is ninety-two million five hundred thousand dollars (\$92,500,000) but is subject to change with additional CDBG-DR Action Plan Amendments.
+The total allocation for the Re-Grow Program is ninety-one hundred seventy-two million five hundred thousand dollars (\$9172,500,000) but is subject to change with additional CDBG-DR Action Plan A-amendments.
 PRDOH realizes that small and medium agricultural businesses need both monetary aid as well as access to essential services and resources.
 PRDOH may work with various Subrecipients who will administrate the Program or work on other tasks as defined in the Subrecipient Agreement.
-Subrecipients may be responsible to disburse grants and provide technical assistance to small and medium agricultural businesses.
+Subrecipients may be responsible to disburse for disbursing grants and providing technical assistance to small and medium agricultural businesses.
 The Program may engage additional subrecipients as needed.

-Grants to small and medium agricultural businesses will be administered by the Subrecipient and disbursed directly to eligible applicants for program eligible costs (see Grants section below).
-Applicants must complete an online application including submittal of all required information and documentation for consideration and grant award calculations (see Applications section below).
+Grants to small and medium agricultural businesses will be administered by the Subrecipient and disbursed directly to eligible applicants for program-eligible costs (see Grants section).
+Applicants must complete an online application, including submitting-al